CasparKielwein/Aaargh/Ancestries.md

 ### Traits
 Speed: 30'
 Language: Common, once of your choice
-Skills: Streetwise
+Skills: Streetwise or Charm

 ### Human Ambition
 #### Lvl 1: Ambition
-The hero may spend a *Power Point* on their turn to gain an additional Combat Action.
+The hero may spend a *Power-Point* on their turn to gain an additional Combat Action.
 This ability may only be used once per turn.

 ## Elves